eduardfores/CQS_blog/README.md

 _This section is to explain how we will use the [creation_from.html](https://github.com/eduardfores/CQS_blog/blob/main/creation_from.html)_

-To access to this page you have to use http://{s3.host.url}/creation_from.html.
-Then, you can start to fill the fields of the form.
+To access to this page you have to use: ```http://{s3.host.url}/creation_from.html``` Then, you can start to fill the fields of the form.
 The most tricky part is the message and the images.

 To send a message you have to send HTML code the instructions are below the textarea.
 E.g.